All Episodes

 Right.

-Is the way I look at this, you know, you you you're telling me that uh you're confused.
+You know, you're telling me that you're confused.

-You you want to vote Republican, but now I, Mr. Republican, as far as you were concerned, am not on the same page you are, and that's got you a little puzzled.
+You want to vote Republican, but now I, Mr. Republican, as far as you were concerned, am not on the same page you are, and that's got you a little puzzled.

 We actually are on the same page.

-I don't think Obama is the actual he's the candidate, but I don't think he's the power behind the throne.
+I don't think Obama is the actual, he's the candidate, but I don't think he's the power behind the throne.

 Somebody's running this campaign.

-Um in terms of the definition of our party.
+McCain presents us Republicans with, presents us conservatives with different challenges in terms of the definition of our party.

-I mean, we don't particularly like don't take this personally.
+I mean, we don't particularly like, don't take this personally.

 We love them come across as conservatives.